-Based on some evaluations of genetic risk, about 1 in 20 people carry a serious health-related genetic risk, but most of us don’t know it.
+Our studies have found that about 15% of healthy adults carry a serious health-related genetic risk.
 Adults who learn that they have risk-related genetic changes can partner with their healthcare provider to seek early care, regular monitoring, and possibly initiate an early intervention to prevent the onset of disease.
 Additionally, lifestyle changes may be considered as a result of genetic test results.

 Articles in this section

 - What if I don’t have a family history of a genetic disease?

 - How will this type of genetic testing help me with my current and future healthcare?